How To Taste Your Way Through The Real Little Italy, NYC

 This fish market has been a staple in the neighborhood for over 80 years.

-We cannot farm oysters in the waters surrounding Manhattan any longer due to pollution, but Cosenza’s get their shipments from the shores of Long Island and Nantucket.
+We can no longer farm oysters in the waters surrounding Manhattan due to pollution, but Cosenza’s get their shipments from Long Island and Nantucket shores.
 They have their oysters for sale outside of the store, and one will cost you about $2.50 each.

 Calabria Pork Store